Szymon-Czuszek/SQL-Data-Science/README.md

 13. `DateComparison.sql`: Checks if the birthdate of employees is greater than their hire date in the Northwind database.
 14. `AverageSalary.sql`: Calculates the average salary of employees in the company, rounding the result to two decimal places.
 15. `SalaryStatistics.sql`: Displays the minimum, maximum, and average salary of employees in the company.
+16. `SalesRepresentativeAverageSalary.sql`: Shows the average salary of Sales Representatives in both dollar and local currency formats.

 ## Contributing